 Chef's Note: If your table is mostly adults, don't be afraid to pick up the spicy sausage.
 A little kick pairs nicely with the bitingly sweet balsamic vinegar.
 Speaking of spicy sausage, you might also like my pickled smoked sausage recipe.

-- Cook sausages.
-Cut sausages lengthwise and grill them on a hot grill pan.
-Cook for about 2 minutes per side, until cooked through.
+Step 2.
+Cook the Italian sausages.
+Cut the sausages lengthwise and grill them on a hot grill pan for about 2 minutes per side, until fully cooked.

-- Toast buns.
-Open up the buns and grill them on the open side until lightly toasted.
+Step 3.
+Toast the buns.
+Open up the buns and grill them on the open side until lightly toasted so that they don't get soggy when you add the sauce!

 What Goes with Italian Sausage Sandwiches?

-- Pair with chips or fruit for a filling lunch or serve with grilled potatoes and a burrata cheese salad for an easy and tasty full dinner.
+- Pair with chips or fruit for a filling lunch or serve with oven baked hasselback potatoes and a burrata cheese salad for an easy and tasty full dinner.

 - The only thing that could make this flavorful sub any better is if you have some mozzarella on hand.
 Stuffing in some melty cheese will bring this sandwich to the next level.